getfider/fider/README.md

 There are two options on how to get started with Fider

 - **Self-Hosted**: You can install Fider on any cloud providers.
 There is no fee associated and you are responsible for managing it.
 [Learn how](https://getfider.com/#get-started)
 - **Cloud**: Cloud Fider is a fully managed services where you get started in minutes.
-It's a Pay What You Can model where you contribute financially to support this project and we'll host Fider for you.
+Forget about managing software updates and patches, we do it all for you!
 [Sign up now](https://getfider.com/#get-started)

 ## Contributors